 What’s changed at the register

-For operations and IT teams, the move to a centralized, cloud-based system has simplified tasks like fuel price updates, enabling changes to be made centrally and pushed to stores in real time without the need for on-site intervention.
+For operations and IT teams, the move to a centralized, cloud-based system has simplified tasks such as fuel price updates, enabling changes to be made centrally and pushed to stores in real time without the need for on-site intervention.

 The initial deployment includes self-checkout, with additional POS and fuel capabilities rolling out in subsequent phases as Huck’s prepares to expand the platform across its full store network.

-While Huck’s is the first convenience chain to go live with Tote, the technology company has other collaborations in the pipeline, including a deployment at Spinx’s 96 c-stores in the Carolinas, with systems expected to go live in the second half of 2026 and full rollout targeted by spring 2027.
+Tote has other collaborations in the pipeline, including a deployment at Spinx’s 96 c-stores in North and South Carolina, with systems expected to go live in the second half of 2026 and full rollout targeted by spring 2027.